 Factory Direct Hobbies has a 30-day return policy, which means you have 30 days after your item has shipped to request a return.

-To start a return, click to our Returns Center.
-If your return is approved, we'll send you emailed instructions on how and where to send your package.
-You will be responsible for return shipping costs, unless Factory Direct Hobbies made an error in the fulfillment of your order.
+To start a return, visit our Returns Center.
+If your return is approved, we'll email you instructions on how and where to send your package.
 Items sent back to us without first requesting a return will not be accepted and will be returned to sender.

 Exchanges

-The fastest way to ensure you get what you want is to return the item you have, and make a separate purchase for the new item on our website.
+The fastest way to ensure you get what you want is to return the item you have and place a new order for the replacement on our website.
 Please note that we cannot process manual exchanges over the phone.

 Recently, our suppliers have made a major policy change and are no longer accepting product returns for non-paying end customers.
 After much consideration, we unfortunately must also change our policies to align with the realities our suppliers have created.